 Professional and Ethical

 As a Clinical Psychologist, I am bound by the professional codes of conduct specified by my accrediting bodies – the HCPC and the BPS.
 This can allow you to feel confident that you will receive a competent, ethical and evidence-based service from me, with clear pathways for expressing any concerns you may have.
 Please click on the icons below to check my credentials.
-You can also request my full confidentiality policy prior to starting work with me.
+You can also request a copy of my full confidentiality policy and evidence of my enhanced DBS check prior to starting work with me.

 Responsive and Inclusive